enthought/mayavi/docs/source/mayavi/advanced_scripting.rst

 This explicit, object-oriented, code thus mirrors the `mlab.pipeline` code.
 It is more fine-grained, and gives you more control.
-For instance it separate initialization of the objects, and their addition or removal to an engine.
+For instance it separates initialization of the objects, and their addition or removal to an engine.
 In general, it is more suited to developing an application, as opposed to a script.